translate/pootle/docs/api/api_user.rst

 .. note:: The consumer must have the appropiate permissions in order to be able to create new users.

-.. warning:: The new user will have no password set, and therefore won't be able to log in until a password is set, either by an administrator or by the user requesting and setting a new password.
+.. note:: The new user will receive an email asking to set a password.
+This is necessary because the user account created through the Pootle API is not capable of logging in because of the lack of password.

 .. _api-user-resources#get-user: